Gustave Besson, his Factories and Family

 Despite separation and careers in two countries, Gustave and Florentine continued to live as a family and all four of their children were born in Paris: Cecile Henriette (1849), Marthe Josephine (1853), Georges Clement Hyacinthe (1859) and Gabrielle Augustine (1860).
 Oddly, the 1861 census listed only 12-year-old Cecile living with the couple in London.
 Gabrielle would have been under two years old.
 Also listed as residents in the Besson household were two employees of the firm that were from France and the census also indicated that the company employed “10 men and 1 boy.”

-The 1871 London census lists the family, except Gabrielle, who would have been about 11 at the time.
+The 1871 London census lists the family, except Gabrielle, who would have been about 11 at the time, perhaps in Paris with a nanny.
 Cecile, 22, and Marthe, 18, were both listed as “Assistant to Musical Inst.
 Maker.”
 We know that the Besson family was also living at 96 rue d’Angouleme based on birth, marriage and death records.
 Travelling from one home to the other would have been an all-day ordeal.

 Gustave Besson’s death date has been stated as 1873 or 1874 in almost all previous sources, but his death was recorded on August 10th, 1875, in Ghent, East Flanders (Belgium).
 This document states that he died there the day before (August 9th, 1875).
 It is not known if he was there on business or some other reason.
+Ghent is about 35 miles from Brussels and about 185 miles from Paris and not a direct route to London.
 He was 55 years old.

 There’s no evidence that Georges was ever involved in musical instrument making either.
 The 1881 census shows him living as a country gentleman in Hampshire (“Freehold houses and Land Owner, employing six men” as well as four servants and horses).
 The record of the baptism of his daughter Ruth on January 7th, 1894 and London postal directory, 1895, indicate that he was living in St. John’s Wood, London working as a “Traveller” (travelling salesman?) just two miles from the Besson factory.
 Notes From the High Court of Justice in 1894 indicate G. Besson and Co., boot polish manufacturer at Georges’ address, filed for bankruptcy.
 Paris civil records state that he died in Paris in 1905.